TUDelft-books/CSBB-textbook/book/Quarter2/Week2_2.md

 Also how to develop collaborative troubleshooting skills, using collaborators can be a great way to troubleshoot.

-## Key Concepts
+### Key Concepts

-Ways of approaching problems
+- Ways of approaching problems

-Keeping track of what you've tried
+- Keeping track of what you've tried

-Collaborating to troubleshoot
+- Collaborating to troubleshoot

-Identify problem spots
+- Identify problem spots

-Evaluate variables
+- Evaluate variables

-What are all the things that could be affecting it
+- What are all the things that could be affecting it

-## Relevant learning goals
+### Relevant Learning Goals

-Collaboration
+- Collaboration

-Research Process
+- Research Process

-Critical Thinking
+- Critical Thinking

-# Group activity of the week
+## Group Activity of the Week

-Develop research strategy for the project---how do you turn a two page proposal into a step by step plan?
+- Develop research strategy for the project---how do you turn a two page proposal into a step by step plan?

-Identify resources you will need at various stages
+- Identify resources you will need at various stages

-Make a plan for how you'll keep a lab notebook.
+- Make a plan for how you'll keep a lab notebook.

-# Discussion Questions
+## Discussion Questions

-How is your project going?
+- How is your project going?

-Are you finding there are things you need to change now that you're doing it?
+- Are you finding there are things you need to change now that you're doing it?

-What areas are you concerned or uncertain about?
+- What areas are you concerned or uncertain about?
 How will you approach those?
 Who might have insight to help?

-Why does reproducibility matter in science?
+- Why does reproducibility matter in science?

-What is reproducible enough?
+- What is reproducible enough?

-What is your approach to troubleshooting?
+- What is your approach to troubleshooting?

-Why does explaining the problem to someone else help you solve it?
+- Why does explaining the problem to someone else help you solve it?

-How does reproducibility and a lab journal help with troubleshooting?
+- How does reproducibility and a lab journal help with troubleshooting?

-What's the strangest troubleshooting thing you've encountered?
+- What's the strangest troubleshooting thing you've encountered?

-What are things to take into consideration when troubleshooting?
+- What are things to take into consideration when troubleshooting?

-How do you take into account your blind spots?
+- How do you take into account your blind spots?

-# Weekly submitted Assignments
+## Weekly Submitted Assignments

-## Group
+### Group

 Summary of how you'll keep a lab journal, and identify what are the key things to record in your lab journal for your project.

-## Individual
+### Individual

 Why do you think reproducibility in science matters?

-# References
+## References